 -

-Copyrighted Material All material provided through this web site is subject to copyright.
+Copyrighted Material All material provided through the course web site is subject to copyright.
 This applies to class/recitation notes, slides, assignments, solutions, project descriptions, etc. You are allowed (and expected!) to use all the provided material for personal use.
 However, you are strictly prohibited from sharing the material with others in general and from posting the material on the Web or other file sharing venues in particular.

 -